Cissi Wallin

-Cecilia "Cissi" Wallin (born 12 March 1985 in Uddevalla to Polish parents) is a Swedish actress, television and radio personality.
+Cecilia "Cissi" Wallin (born 12 March 1985) is a Swedish actress, television and radio personality.

+Biography

-She made her film debut in 2005 with the role as the character "Millan" in Ulf Malmros film Tjenare Kungen.
+Wallin was born in Uddevalla to Polish parents.
+She made her film debut in 2005 with the role as the character Millan in the Ulf Malmros film Tjenare kungen.
 She also had a role in the film Sommaren med Göran alongside David Hellenius.
-She has also been a presenter for the Radio 1 radio station.
+She has also been a presenter for the Radio1 radio station.
 She also operates the C. Wallin Production A/S media company along with Daniel Breitholtz.